 Time of Day – Allstate divides the day up into low, moderate, and high-risk periods of time.
 Low risk is defined as between 4 am and 11 am, Moderate risk is defined as 11 am to 10 pm, and High risk is between 10 pm and 4 am.

-Allstate claims that you could save up to 21% through Drivewise, with some states offering up to 30%.
+Allstate claims that you could save up to 21% on your Allstate auto insurance rates through Drivewise, with some states offering up to 30%.
 Just for signing up and successfully completing the program, you are guaranteed to receive a 3%.
 This means that no matter how bad you might score on the program, Allstate is guaranteeing a 3% discount off your premiums.
 They will not raise your rates as a result of your Drivewise score.

 Most people do save money by using Drivewise, although it is nearly impossible to save the full amount of 21-30%.
 To do this, you would need to drive only in the mornings, and never have a hard brake or quick acceleration.

 City drivers tend to fare worse on Drivewise than people who drive more on highways and uncongested interstates, simply because of all of the stop/start traffic.
 A city driver might only be able to save 3-5%, but that could still have a significant impact on your premiums.

 If you don’t live in a crowded city and have a regular driving schedule, you can realistically expect to save between 7-15% on your car insurance with Drivewise.

 Allstate’s Drivewise might not be a perfect program for everyone, and it’s best to participate in the program without high expectations of getting that 20-30% discount.

 However, it is a good program that enables drivers to control part of their auto insurance premiums.
 Ultimately, Drivewise rewards those Allstate customers who practice safe driving habits.